xuyu/goredis/README.md

-goredis
+redis
 =======

-redis client for golang
+redis client in golang